llafuente/dmirror/README.md

 FAQ
 =======

-* Can I mirror to a network drive?
+* Can I mirror a samba directory?

-Yes, use filesystem :)
+Yes, you need to "Connect to a network drive" and the protocol is filesystem :)

 TODO LIST
 =======

+* Windows service support, could be great.

-* fill an issue if you need anything more, for me is what i was looking for a replacement for mirrorfolder.
+* fill an issue if you need anything more, for me is what i was looking for a replacement/alternative to mirrorfolder.